Supervisor/supervisor/docs/introduction.rst

 Supervisor will *not* run at all under any version of Windows.

-Supervisor is known to work with Python 2.4 or later but will not work under any version of Python 3.
+Supervisor works under Python 2 version 2.6 or greater and Python 3 version 3.2 or greater.